-In September 2021, the Company entered into a global licensing and research collaboration with Eli Lilly and Company ('Lilly') focused on the discovery, development, and commercialization of potential new medicines for genetic disorders in the liver and nervous system.
-ProQR and Lilly will use ProQR's proprietary Axiomer® RNA editing platform to progress new drug targets toward clinical development and commercialization.
+In September 2021, the Company entered into a global licensing and research collaboration with Lilly focused on the discovery, development, and commercialization of potential new medicines for genetic disorders in the liver and nervous system.
+ProQR and Lilly will use ProQR's proprietary Axiomer RNA editing platform to progress new drug targets toward clinical development and commercialization.

 Under the terms of the agreement, ProQR received an upfront payment and equity consideration, and is eligible to receive milestone payments and royalties on the net sales of any resulting products.
-In September 2021, the Company issued 3,989,976 shares to Lilly, resulting in net proceeds of € 23,223,000.
-This amount included a price premium of € 2,144,000, which was determined to be part of the transaction price and as such was initially recognized as deferred revenue.
-An up-front payment of € 17,651,000 was received in October 2021.
+In September 2021, the Company issued 3,989,976 shares to Lilly, resulting in gross proceeds of \$ 30,000,000 (€ 25,270,000).
+These shares were issued at a premium of \$ 2,429,000 (€ 2,047,000), which was determined to be part of the transaction price and as such was initially recognized as deferred revenue.
+An up-front payment of \$ 20,000,000 (€ 16,849,000) was received in October 2021.